 Duas for forgiveness from the teachings of Prophet Muhammad (Peace Be Upon Him) sourced from the Hadiths:

-Translation: “I seek the forgiveness of Allah, besides whom there is none worthy of worship, the Living, the Eternal, and I turn towards Him in repentance.”
+“I seek forgiveness from Allah, there is no deity except Him, the Ever-Living, the Sustainer of [all] existence, and I turn to Him in repentance.”